opensearch-project/OpenSearch/modules/transport-grpc/spi/README.md

                                              IndexNameExpressionResolver indexNameExpressionResolver,
                                              Supplier<RepositoriesService> repositoriesServiceSupplier) {

-        // Get the registry and register your converter QueryBuilderProtoConverterSpiRegistry registry =
-            // Obtain registry from OpenSearch's dependency injection registry.registerConverter(new MyCustomQueryConverter());

-        return Collections.emptyList();
+        // Return your converter instance - the transport-grpc plugin will discover and register it return Collections.singletonList(new MyCustomQueryConverter());
     }
 }
 ```